Peekobot/peekobot/README.md

 - Either:
-   - A `next` property, which defines the next chat entry by stating a numerical key of the chat object and is used when the chatbot needs to say several things without input from the user
+   - A `next` property, which defines the next chat entry by stating a numerical key of the chat object and is used when the chatbot needs to say several things in turn without input from the user
   OR
-   - An `options` property that defines the choices a user can take this is an array of option objects
+   - An `options` property that defines the choices a user can take.
+This is an array of option objects.

 An options object should have: